 Exit-related Transportation Charges are payable in relation to the NTS as follows:

-a User shall pay Capacity Charges ("NTS Exit (Flat) Capacity Charges") to National Grid NTS in respect of its Registered NTS Exit (Flat) Capacity at NTS Exit Points each Day, in accordance with paragraphs 3.12.3 to 3.12.5;
+a User shall pay Capacity Charges ("NTS Exit (Flat) Capacity Charges") to National Grid NTS in respect of its Registered NTS Exit (Flat) Capacity at NTS Exit Points each Day, in accordance with paragraphs 3.12.3 to 3.12.5, subject to paragraph 8;

 National Grid NTS shall pay NTS Offtake Reduction Charges to a User, in accordance with paragraph 3.12.6;

-a Shipper User shall pay General Non-Transmission Services Charges as Commodity Charges to National Grid NTS in respect of its use of the NTS for the offtake of gas from the Total System on any Day, in accordance with paragraphs 3.12.7 and 3.12.8, , or a charge payable by reference to the arrangements in Special Condition 2A and 3A of National Grid NTS's Transporter's Licence;
+a Shipper User shall pay General Non-Transmission Services Charges as Commodity Charges to National Grid NTS in respect of its use of the NTS for the offtake of gas from the Total System on any Day, in accordance with paragraphs 3.12.7 and 3.12.8, subject to paragraph 8, or a charge payable by reference to the arrangements in Special Condition 2A and 3A of National Grid NTS's Transporter's Licence;

 a User shall pay to National Grid NTS, or (where the Applicable Daily Rate is negative) National Grid NTS shall pay to the User, the Exit Transmission Services Revenue Recovery Charge in respect of NTS Exit (Flat) Capacity on each Day, in accordance with paragraph 3.12.9.

+if applicable, a User shall pay to National Grid NTS the NTS Optional Capacity Exit Charge, in accordance with paragraph 8.

 No charges are payable by DNO Users in respect of NTS Exit (Flexibility) Capacity.

 The NTS Exit (Flat) Capacity Charge payable by a User in respect of each Day will be determined for each NTS Exit Point, and each class and each allocation of NTS Exit (Flat) Capacity, as the amount of the User's Registered NTS Exit (Flat) Capacity registered (pursuant to such allocation) multiplied by the Applicable Daily Rate.